 Air-conditioned Euromed services operated by Renfe are a way for both leisure and business travellers to explore Spain’s north-east Mediterranean coast.
 Euromed services are operated by Alvia-style trains with spacious open-plan carriages that have a restrained yet stylish decor.

 Euromeds never travel beyond one key route serving the Levante region of Spain.
 That’s the east coast run from Barcelona to Valencia and Alicante.
-Trains run up to seven times a day over the core stretch from Barcelona to Valencia, taking slightly over three hours for the 350-km journey.
+Trains run up to twelve times a day over the core stretch from Barcelona to Valencia, taking slightly over 2 hrs 30 mins for the 350-km journey.